PowerShell/PowerShell/docs/learning-powershell/README.md

 - [Windows PowerShell in Action][in-action] by Bruce Payette
 - [Introduction to PowerShell][powershell-intro] from Pluralsight
 - [PowerShell Training and Tutorials][lynda-training] from Lynda.com
+- [Learn Windows PowerShell in a Month of Lunches][month-of-lunches]

 [in-action]: https://www.amazon.com/Windows-PowerShell-Action-Second-Payette/dp/1935182137